 If you want to get better at the Guitar, you’ll need to play it at least 20 minutes a day 5 days a week so you can develop the finger “memory” and coordination.
-Getting the student playing recognizable songs or songs they can shoot for can also be a way to keep them motivated.
+Getting the students to play recognizable songs or songs they can shoot for can also be a way to keep them motivated.

-It’s worth noting that as soon as a student understand rhythm to get them to play along to a recording of a song.
+It’s worth noting that as soon as a student understands rhythm get them to play along to a recording of a song.
 Playing along with a drummer this way is a lot more fun than playing with a Metronome (more on that later).
 It’s good for ear training and recognizing rhythms being played too.
-With software or even Youtube, students can slow a song down to make it easier to play along to.
-Once the student can play it at a slower tempo, challenging them to increase the tempo 5% at a time until they can play the song at full speed.
+With software or even YouTube, students can slow a song down to make it easier to play along to.
+Once the student can play it at a slower tempo, challenge them to increase the tempo 5% at a time until they can play the song at full speed.

 Learning the Guitar as a Kid